Farm environmental Plans - how we're tracking

 What is being done?

-Each financial year, we collect the grade for each individual audit and collect the irrigation scheme’s FEP programme grades.
+Each financial year, Environment Canterbury collects the grade for each individual audit and collects the irrigation scheme’s FEP programme grades.

 Farms that receive: